10.04.2014

 Client: SETE (Société d'Exploitation de la tour Eiffel), Paris

-Facade planning: Christian Pohl GmbH, Cologne
+Façade planning: Christian Pohl GmbH, Cologne

-Facade construction: RFR, Paris
+Façade construction: RFR, Paris

 Completion: 2014

-BWB procedure: BWB Sandalor Red S140-2 (C62-2)
+BWB coloring process: BWB Sandalor Red S140-2 (C62-2)

 #Architecture #Sandalor